apollographql/runtime-testing-framework/docs/src/framework/test-plans.md

 ### Including explicit variants

-Sometimes when defining a matrix you will find that you want to limit how the matrix dimensions are produced in order to only run a subset of possible combinations of values.
+Sometimes when defining a matrix you will find that you want to limit how the matrix dimensions are produced in order to only run a subset of possible combinations of values for each variable.
 For example, the following initial matrix expands out to four variants covering different crate revisions for inclusion in a Rust build as shown below:

 ```yaml
 matrix: